smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

     - For log: checkData is log information
 - `upkeepResult`: Output information to perform an upkeep.
 Same across both types: `(fastGasWei, linkNative, upkeepID, trigger, gasLimit, performData)`

-## Eligibility Flows
+## Eligibility Workflows

-The eligibility flows are the sequence of events and procedures used to determine if an upkeep is considered eligible to perform.
+The eligibility workflows are the sequence of events and procedures used to determine if an upkeep is considered eligible to perform.

-The protocol supports two types of triggers:
+The protocol supports two types of triggers, each brings a set of workflows:

-### 1. Conditional Triggers Flows
+### 1. Conditional Triggers Workflows
-#### Conditional Proposal Flow
+#### Conditional Proposal Workflow

-The sampling flow is used to determine if an upkeep is eligible to perform.
+The conditional proposal workflow is used to determine if an upkeep is eligible to perform.
 It is triggered by a ticker that provides samples of upkeeps to check.
 The samples are collected, filtered, and checked.
 The results are then pushed into the metadata store as proposals.
-The plugin will then collect these proposals and push them into the outcome to be processed in next rounds, where they will go into conditional finalization flow.
+The plugin will then collect these proposals and push them into the outcome to be processed in next rounds, where they will go into conditional finalization workflow.

 <aside>
 A node can be temporarily down and miss some rounds and associated actions on outcome.
 A ring buffer of coordinated proposals is kept for 20 rounds.
 A node can process coorindated proposals for upto last 20 rounds.